Durga1534/Prep_AI/README.md

 * 📑 Coding editor and syntax highlighting
 * 🧾 Save & revisit past interviews
 * ⚙️ Real-time toast and notifications
+*

+## 🔧 Work In Progress

+These features are either completed ✅ or currently being planned/implemented 🚧 to improve the app further:

+- [x] **AI-Generated Questions using Gemini**
+  Dynamically generates coding and theory questions based on role and experience

+- [x] **Firebase Auth + Firestore Storage**
+  Secure user authentication and persistent data storage for user sessions and questions

+- [ ] **📊 Progress Dashboard with Charts**
+  Visual analytics to track user performance, topic coverage, and improvement over time

+- [ ] **🧑‍💻 Code Editor for Solving Coding Questions**
+  Integrated editor (Monaco/CodeMirror) with syntax highlighting and language mode support

+- [ ] **⭐ Bookmark / Star Questions**
+  Mark questions as favorites for later review and practice

+- [ ] **🛠️ Admin Panel for Content Management**
+  Admin-only interface to manage users, question sets, tags, and feedback

 ---